JackMcnamee/GraphTheoryProjectY3S2/README.md

 An example of this would be:\
 Infix Notation: *a.b*\
 Postfix Notation: *ab.*\
 Converting the regular expression from infix to postfix is implemented here because the computer cannot easily distinguish between the operators and the parenthesis.
+This is done by creating a stack which will reverse the order of the operators of the regular expression.

 ### thompson.py
 This file will build a series of small NFA'S which will be used to create the overall NFA, using Thompson's Construction to do so.\